Oven Roasted Carrots with Hot Pepper Jelly

 Instructions

-• Toss carrots on large baking sheet and coat with 1 Tbsp canola oil and sprinkle with salt and pepper.
+• Toss and coat carrots with 1 Tbsp oil and season with salt and pepper.

-• Spread evenly in single layer and bake for 20 to 30 minutes to desired tenderness, stirring once.
+• Spread evenly in single layer on rimmed sheet pan and bake for 20 to 30 minutes to desired tenderness, stirring once.

-• Immediately when carrots come out of the oven mix butter and hot pepper jelly with carrots directly on the baking sheet.
-Toss well until butter is melted.
-(Doing it directly on the baking sheet saves on dishes, but if you prefer you can melt the butter and jelly in a separate dish and toss in a bowl.)
+• Melt butter and stir in jelly until runny.
+Immediately when carrots come out of the oven mix butter and hot pepper jelly with carrots directly on the baking sheet.
+Toss until well blended.
+(Doing it directly on the baking sheet saves on dishes, but if you prefer you can toss in a bowl.)
+Pour into serving dish.

 Notes

-Substitute hot pepper jelly with honey, apple jelly or apricot preserves and a dash of hot pepper flakes.
+Substitute hot pepper jelly with honey, maple syrup, apple jelly or apricot preserves and a dash of hot pepper flakes.

 Tried this recipe?Mention @GetGettyS or tag #GetGettyS